angelaambroz/lastviz/README.md

 3. Figure out if there's a reason and way to hide (?) the API key.
 Or does no one care?
 4. ~~Can I pull two JSONs at once?
 Nested `d3.json` pulls?~~ (Yes.)
 5. ~~Merging artist tags with track/artists (ringed donut).~~ (Ballaaaa.)
-6. Second level (outer ring) tooltip on artists: pics.
+6. Second level (outer ring) tooltip on artists: medium pics.
 7. Transitions between users.
 8. `Enter` keystroke = clicking on `Update`.
 9. `click` to bring out the second ring (of topArtists).